 I haven’t been able to track down the legislation itself (though I’m working on it).
 However, Eta Peanut Butter was still being advertised by Foreman’s Grocers in Rockhampton in April 1929.
-And a newspaper article in April 1930 refers to the fact that ‘there is no peanut butter in Queensland now – it is peanut “paste”’.
-The article suggests that the change resulted from action taken by the Department of Agriculture.
-So it seems it happened either late in 1929 or early in 1930.
+And a newspaper article in April 1930 refers to the fact that ‘there is no peanut butter in

 The Macquarie Dictionary’s project to identify regionalisms in Australian English provoked many comments from contributors from both sides of the peanut butter/paste divide.
 They commonly told tales of receiving blank looks after moving interstate and asking for “peanut paste”.
 Some stick to the “paste” term with almost religious fervour, claiming that “peanut butter” is an Americanism and should therefore be shunned.